sunjay/sunjay.github.io/_drafts/mutable-iterators.md

    |                                                      ^^^^^ second mutable borrow occurs here
 ```

-Only immutable references can be held in multiple places at the same time, mutable references [must
-only be held once at any given moment][ref-rules].
-Since both `next_item` and the value we're
-assigning to `self.items` borrows mutably from `self.items`, the compiler has no way of knowing that
+This error says that since we're borrowing from a mutable slice, we can't have two mutable
+references that potentially point to the same value.
+Remember: the compiler doesn't know what slices
-the first item and the rest of the items that we're borrowing don't actually overlap with each
+are, so it can't do the math to figure out that the first item and the rest of the items won't point
-other.

-## Using `split_first_mut`
+to the same values.

 Luckily, the standard library has us covered with the [`split_first_mut`] method.
 This method
 returns a mutable reference to the first element of the slice and a mutable reference to the rest of